Kingwolf123/cod4-promod-server-installer/README.md

 It:
 - locates a usable Python runtime
 - starts the built-in Python HTTP server bound to IPv6.
-Remember these scripts are primarily built for ipv6, but feel free to manually edit or add ipv4 if you dont have ipv6.
+If no GUA ipv6 is detected, it falls back to bind dualstack.
+You still need to manually edit your www_baseURL in server_match.cfg with your ipv4 in this single specific case .

-## Requirements
+## Prerequisite and Requirements List

 You need the following prerequisites:
-- Windows
+- Windows 10/11
 - winget
 - PowerShell 7
-- a usable 64-bit Python 3 runtime
+- a usable 64-bit Python 3 runtime ( eg 3.14, 3.10 etc)

   Cod4 related:
 - base COD4 files
 - COD4X dedicated server files
-- a Promod mod  with `server_match.cfg`

-The package automatically /can help install PowerShell 7, Python, and COD4X

-## How to run the installation scripts:
+- a Promod mod   ( server_match.cfg is already provided and should be used for default promod match servers, but feel free to edit or change anything or add ur own)

+The package automatically installs everything for you in the installer, except for the promod folder or any mod, which u need to manually add.

+## Guide on using install_server.bat
+Although instructions already mentioned in the installer and beginner guide , repeating here.

 1. Run `install_server.bat`.
 2. Let the installer handle PowerShell 7 and Python if they are missing. install these manually if in some cases the installer fails.